harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 var z: Double = x * y
 ```

 As you will learn throughout your coding experiences, the names given to variables are often neglected.
 If you're reading through someone's code and every variable is named with letters from the alphabet, imagine how difficult it would it be to explain every line of their code.
-In this example, what do vars x, y, and z represent?
+In the example above, what do vars x, y, and z represent?
 You can make some inferences if you're given more context and the application of these lines of code, but it's much easier to have your code look like this:

 ```kotlin
 var salesTax: Double = 1.10